vcaldas/genesis-balance/README.md

 The code takes a tab-separated-file containing the payouts from Genesis Mining.
 An example file is provided.
 You just have to copy and paste your payouts into a .txt file and it should work out-of-the-box.

+# Genesis  Automated

+# Requirements
+    - Selenium and geckobrowser

+Simply run the code
+$python atuo-genesis.py

+A new instance of 'Firefox' will open.
+Other browsers might be added if requests appear.
+After your succesful login, the pages with payouts are downloades.

+Current suppor:  OSX

+Outputs:
+    - source.csv :  all the data from the Genesis Mining
+    - payout.csv : analysed data.

 Use the [ISSUES](https://github.com/cryptotrade/genesis-balance/issues) section to report any bug or request.